-For some amazing reason the tide seemed slow and the wind stopped.
+For some amazing reason, the tide seemed slow and the wind stopped.
 Simon came to the foredeck with me and he lowered the first anchor while I helped the chain to drop.
-Once the chain of the first anchor was in, I then lowered the normal anchor and Simon controlled the boat so that we went backwards.
+Once the chain of the first anchor was in, I then lowered the normal anchor, and Simon controlled the boat so that we went backward.
 I let out 30m (100’) of chain and we pulled the anchor in tight.
 It didn’t budge.
 I then let out 20m (50’) and pulled in tight.
 Again, we didn’t budge.
-I then let out all the chain we had, put on our snubber (a device that transfers the force of the anchor to the boat rather than the winch) and closed our anchor locker.
+I then let out all the chain we had, put on our snubber (a device that transfers the force of the anchor to the boat rather than the winch), and closed our anchor locker.

-I gave Britican a rub and told her how much I loved her and that we’ve done the best we can for her.
+I gave Britican a rub and told her how much I loved her and that we’d done the best we can for her.

-Our friend, Ron, from a neighboring boat was up on deck helping Simon do some final things.
-We woke Sienna up, put her in the tender and I locked the boat up.
-Just as I took my final step off Britican there was a bit of lose sicoflex (black stuff that separates the teak) on the deck.
+Our friend, Ron, from a neighboring boat, was up on deck helping Simon do some final things.
+We woke Sienna up, put her in the tender and locked the boat up.
+Just as I took my final step off Britican there was a bit of loose caulking (black stuff that separates the teak) on the deck.
 I grabbed it and put it in my pocket.
 I felt the need to have a bit of Britican with me.